 - How will you manage this process?

-For websites which are e-Commerce heavy it’s likely that you will need to keep products up to date as they change seasonally, or you might have an active blog which needs posts localising on a weekly basis; either way you have to be sure that you know what and how such updates will be handled moving forward.
+For websites which are e-commerce heavy, it is likely that you will need to keep products up to date as they change seasonally, or you might have an active blog which needs posts localising on a weekly basis; either way you have to be sure that you know what and how such updates will be handled moving forward.
 Your LSP will be able to advise you on the best way to do this which will ensure a smooth translation workflow and maximising leverage across your existing Translation Memory to reduce costs and turnaround times in the long run.

-Across your site you might make use of lots of artwork in the form of images, banners, Flash images etc. If any of these graphics also need localising then it’s essential that you consider just how you can go about translating them.
-If you have the in-house capabilities to edit the artwork yourselves then it might be a simple case of asking your LSP to extract the text to be translated and produce a bilingual table to help your graphic designers make the necessary changes.
+Across your site you might make use of lots of artwork in the form of images, banners, Flash images etc. If any of these graphics also need localising, then it is essential that you consider just how you can go about translating them.
+If you have the in-house capabilities to edit the artwork yourselves, then it might be a simple case of asking your LSP to extract the text to be translated and produce a bilingual table to help your graphic designers make the necessary changes.
 Alternatively you may want to outsource this to your LSP along with the rest of the project.

 If you choose to outsource this work then be aware that your LSP will ask you to produce the original source files used to generate the artwork in order to minimise the level of engineering time required to recreate your images.
 Any artwork editing should also be included in your project plan, and reasonable time allowed for the manual work involved.

-If you’re targeting regions such as Russia, China, Japan, Korea, India, UAE or Israel then you need to make sure that your website is able to handle non-Roman character sets in order to display the translated content correctly.
+If you are targeting regions such as Russia, China, Japan, Korea, India, UAE or Israel, then you need to make sure that your website is able to handle non-Roman character sets in order to display the translated content correctly.
 Ensuring that your website is set up with UTF-8 encoding will mean that all non-Roman characters can be successfully displayed.
 In the same respect, for languages like Hebrew and Arabic your website should also have the functionality to display text from right-to-left.
-It’s probably best to double check this before going ahead with translation.
+It is probably best to double-check this before going ahead with translation.
 You could always conduct a pseudotranslation to ensure that everything is set-up correctly.

 Of course these are things which should be outlined in your strategy in order to cater for any technical set-up which might have to be involved in the beginning.
 You may require assistance from an agency who can offer local hosting, as well as involving your internal IT department or external web agency in the initial set-up of the ccTLDs etc.